 Prefetching is a technique employed by web browsers and proxies to anticipate user actions and load resources in advance.
 While prefetching aims to enhance page loading speed, uncontrolled prefetching can lead to excessive server load and potential privacy concerns.
-The "Prefetch Proxies Traffic Advice" recipe empowers website owners to influence how prefetching proxies interact with their site, ensuring optimal performance without compromising resources or user privacy.
+This recipe allows website owners to configure the prefetching strategy, by defining the right balance for an optimal performance without compromising resources or user privacy.

 The Early Access Program (EAP) for Google Chrome's Private Prefetch Proxy introduces an innovative approach to prefetching, aiming to enhance web performance.
 By opting into this program, website owners can take advantage of advanced prefetching capabilities provided by Google Chrome, potentially improving the overall user experience.